Move fast withoutbreaking your Series B

 Debt decreases instead of accumulating

-- -Hyrax's Improve workflow works through existing debt between sprints - without sprint allocation
+- Hyrax's Scan and Fix workflows work through existing debt between sprints - without sprint allocation

 |---|---|---|